 \subsection{Error correcting output codes analysis}

-In Figure~\ref{fig:ECOCMixedVar} we show the ECOC defense for the mixed black-box adversaries with varied strength.
-For CIFAR-10 ECOC performs worse than the vanilla defense in all cases except for the $1\%$ strength adversary.
-For Fashion-MNIST the ECOC defense performs only slightly better than the vanilla model.
-ECOC performs $6.82\%$ greater in terms of defense accuracy on average when considering all the different strength mixed black-box adversaries for Fashion-MNIST.
-In general however we don't see significant improvements (greater than $25\%$ increases) in defense accuracy when implementing ECOC.
+In Figure~\ref{fig:ECOCadaptiveVar}, we show the ECOC defense for the adaptive black-box adversaries with varied strength.
+For CIFAR-10, ECOC performs worse than the vanilla defense in all cases except for the $1\%$ strength adversary.
+For Fashion-MNIST, the ECOC defense performs only slightly better than the vanilla model.
+ECOC performs $6.82\%$ greater in terms of defense accuracy on average when considering all the different strength adaptive black-box adversaries for Fashion-MNIST.
+In general, we don't see significant improvements (greater than $25\%$ increases) in defense accuracy when implementing ECOC.